Transparency

 For employees, this contribution is split in half between the employee and the employer.

 For freelancers and self-employed people, the situation differs: they pay the full contribution themselves, as there is no employer share.
 The contribution is calculated based on assessed income, subject to statutory minimum and maximum thresholds.
+For this reason, freelancers may benefit from exploring private freelancer insurance.
 Self-employed members choose between a full contribution rate with statutory sick pay entitlement and a reduced rate without ill pay.

 In all cases, statutory health insurance is combined with mandatory long-term nursing care insurance, which is calculated separately but collected together with health insurance contributions.